“Made this yesterday in my Instant Pot. It was FABULOUS! We especially loved the barbecue sauce with apple butter. It’s a winner!” ~Mary

 - If serving right away, use the keep warm setting on the Instant Pot.

-The word succulent must have been invented to describe pulled pork 🙂
+The word succulent was invented to describe apple butter pulled pork 🙂

 Pork shoulder is a tough fatty cut of pork to begin with, but when you cook it low and slow it breaks down into the most tender meat imaginable.
 And there’s nothing more satisfying than taking two forks and pulling that juicy meat apart.
 Shredded pork is so versatile, you can eat it as is, or pile it on buns, biscuits, rice, noodles, tacos…